 - the National Crime Agency (NCA), which includes the National Economic Crime Centre (NECC),9 coordinates and assists the work of the other agencies and the police in the investigation and prosecution of economic crime.

-These bodies have distinct remits, albeit with some overlap, and a range of powers to enforce the legislation within those remits.
-This includes the ability to execute search warrants and to file compulsory production notices for the production of documents in certain cases.
-Some of these powers can only be exercised with a court order, some have to be exercised with the assistance of the police, and others are wholly in the control of the agency themselves (determined by the statutory powers by which they are established).
+These bodies have a range of powers to enforce the legislation applicable within their remits.
+These powers include the ability to execute search warrants and to file compulsory production notices for the production of documents in certain cases.
+Some of these powers can only be exercised with a court order, some have to be exercised with the assistance of the police and others are wholly in the control of the agencies themselves (determined by the statutory powers by which they are established).

-The ability and extent of the powers to obtain material has been the subject of a number of important challenges through the courts in recent years, which will be discussed further below.
-Corporations are not permitted to withhold documents from the authorities on the grounds of client confidentiality and data privacy, and must hand over any materials requested by such notices and orders, save when legal privilege applies.10 It is a separate criminal offence in England and Wales not to comply with a lawful production order.
+The ability and extent of the bodies' powers to obtain material has been the subject of a number of important challenges through the courts in recent years, which will be discussed further below.
+Corporations are not permitted to withhold documents from the authorities on the grounds of client confidentiality and data privacy, and must hand over any materials requested by such notices and orders, except when legal privilege applies.10 In England and Wales, failure to comply with a lawful production order is a separate criminal offence.

-An additional but discrete layer of strict self-reporting is required under the Proceeds of Crime Act 2002 (POCA 2002).
-POCA 2002 legislates for a number of criminal money laundering offences, including becoming concerned in an arrangement that the person knows or suspects facilitating the acquisition, retention, use or control of criminal property by or on behalf of another person.24 Voluntary self-reporting through an authorised disclosure may be used as a defence to such an offence.25 Although self-reporting is not compulsory for non-regulated persons, it is a criminal offence for a regulated person – who has reasonable grounds for knowing or suspecting that another person is engaged in money laundering – to fail to report such knowledge or suspicion.
+An additional but discrete layer of strict self-reporting is required under the Proceeds of Crime Act 2002 (the POCA 2002).
+The POCA 2002 legislates for a number of criminal money laundering offences, including being concerned in an arrangement that the person knows or suspects facilitates the acquisition, retention, use or control of criminal property by or on behalf of another person.24 Voluntary self-reporting through an authorised disclosure may be used as a defence to such an offence.25 Although self-reporting is not compulsory for non-regulated persons, it is a criminal offence for a regulated person – who has reasonable grounds for knowing or suspecting that another person is engaged in money laundering – to fail to report such knowledge or suspicion.

 ii Internal investigations